GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/10.091-100/09.It-Came-Upon-the-Midnight-Clear/docs.md

 ---
+title: |
-title: 99.
-It Came Upon the Midnight Clear
+    099. It Came Upon the Midnight Clear - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 099.
+It Came Upon the Midnight Clear.
+It came upon the midnight clear,  That glorious song of old,  From angels bending near the earth,  To touch their harps of gold:  "Peace on the earth, goodwill to men  From heavens all gracious King;"  The world in solemn stillness lay,  To hear the angels sing.
+    keywords:  |
-    keywords: Church Hymnal, It Came Upon the Midnight Clear, It came upon the midnight clear,
+        Church Hymnal 1941, adventhymnals, advent hymnals, It Came Upon the Midnight Clear, It came upon the midnight clear.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 99. IT CAME UPON THE MIDNIGHT CLEAR
+## 099. IT CAME UPON THE MIDNIGHT CLEAR
+####  Church Hymnal 1941,

 ```txt

 1.
 It came upon the midnight clear,
 That glorious song of old,